Home Staging An Ex-Rental Property For Sale

-When planning how to furnish the rooms, I tried to create a ‘vignette’ or focus area that would draw viewers eyes.
+When planning how to furnish the rooms for home staging, I tried to create a ‘vignette’ or focus area that would draw viewers eyes.
 I tried to ensure this emphasised the best feature of the room.
 In the bedrooms I tried to ensure that the beds were beautifully presented and had lots of space around them to give an airy feel.
 I ensured the living area and dining area were clearly defined, and chose a glass dining table that wouldn’t impinge on the sense of space too much.
 In the kitchen I created an attractive area around the cooker with some attractive pots of pasta and pretty bottles of oils etc.

 I picked up most of my smaller accessories and pieces of furniture from Ikea.
-It was somewhere I knew I could get everything I needed and it would be cost effective and look ok.
+It was somewhere I knew I could get everything I needed and it would be cost effective and look good.
 However what I didn’t realise was that Ikea has an amazing returns policy.
 So if you return something – as long as it is in re-saleable condition, (i.e. not obviously used), they will take it back – for a whole year.